tmzt/isymtope/site/src/posts/10-running.md

 ### Getting the code

-Currently you will need to clone this repository to get the source, it hasn't been submitted to <a href="https://crates.io">crates.io</a> yet.
+You will need to clone this repository to get the source, it hasn't been submitted to <a href="https://crates.io">crates.io</a> yet.

+The API to be exposed from _isymtope_ as a library has not be determined, through it should be possible to integrate into an application.

 ```bash
 git clone https://github.com/tmzt/isymtope